 Most of us think we want to be happy, or at least free from suffering.
 But do we really?
 As Eckhart Tolle writes in The Power of Now, there is a ‘peculiar pleasure’ derived from being unhappy.
 Negative emotion can feel good.
 For example, anger produces a surge of energy that gives us the courage to take action.
 And then there is the quiet, pleasurable sadness we feel at the end of a sad movie or when parting from someone – the sense of things passing, known in Japanese as mono no aware (the poignancy of impermanence).
-Continue reading How to be happier
+Continue reading The Big Leap

 Daily rituals, routines, habits.
 Lately this seems to be a popular point of discussion.
 Up until about a year ago, though, I hadn’t given much thought to my habits, other than when I was trying to break a bad one.
 But since I’ve started to form new habits, my life has changed significantly, for the better.
 Continue reading How I changed my habits and changed my life